DataExperts/Dexih.Utils.CopyProperties/README.md

 students.Remove(student);
 students.CopyProperties(studentList);

-// the student list stil contains 3 records, however the StudentId="200" will have a IsCurrentStudent=false
+// the student list still contains 3 records, however the StudentId="200" will have a IsCurrentStudent=false
 ```

 [Merge demo](https://dotnetfiddle.net/T67cgJ)

 ### Cascading a ParentKey to a ChildRecord

-In some scenarious, such as dealing with object that will be written to database tables, it can be useful to cascade key values in parent record to child records.
+In some scenarios, such as dealing with objects that will be written to database tables, it can be useful to cascade key values in parent record to child records.

 The following student/teacher record shows how to achieve this.